 The growing involvement of institutions, companies and individuals in sustainable development requires the adaptation of criteria, standards and guidelines in every sector.
 In 2020, for example, the new Corporate Governance Code for listed companies was issued, establishing that sustainable success and stakeholders are fundamental objectives and interlocutors in company management.

 For the Mondadori Group too, therefore, there is a need to adapt its sustainability governance model to take these two factors into account.
-Already with the entry into force of Legislative Decree 254, our organization regarding sustainability issues and non-financial reporting has evolved, with the involvement of the Control and Risk Committee and the Board of Statutory Auditors, and with the extension of the Sustainability Committee to all business functions.
+Already with the entry into force of Legislative Decree 254, our organization regarding sustainability issues and non-financial reporting has evolved, with the involvement of the Control, Risk and Sustainability Committee and the Board of Statutory Auditors, and with the extension of the Sustainability Committee to all business functions.

 The governance model

 The current sustainability governance model is structured as follows:

 - Board of Directors: approves the Consolidated Non-Financial Statement annually;

 - Chief Executive Officer: evaluates and approves the proposals of the Sustainability Committee;

 - Control and Risk Committee: assists the BoD in assessing and deciding on sustainability issues, with particular reference to the approval of the DNF;

 - Sustainability Committee: made up of the main corporate and business functions, it meets periodically, assesses strategic and operational proposals regarding sustainability, examines and validates the draft consolidated non-financial statement and the sustainability plan;

 - sustainability manager: convenes, makes proposals and reports to the Sustainability Committee on CSR issues.